New Adventures in Training – Lactate Testing and Fancy Gadgets!

 About a month ago I did a couple of things out of the ordinary.
-First, I signed up for some Lactate Threshold testing and second, I bought a fancy new watch which is way fancier than my Timex.
+First, I signed up for some Lactate Threshold testing.
+Second, I bought a fancy new watch which is way fancier than my Timex.

-Lactate Threshold testing is essentially used to find your Lactate threshold (the point at which your body stops clearing lactate as effectively) and to find your training zones, of which there are 5.
+Lactate Threshold testing finds the point where your body stops clearing lactate as effectively.
+It also helps you find your training zones, of which there are 5.
 I have avoided any formal testing for years because I thought it would take the fun out of training.
-Also, the tests are usually conducted on a treadmill, which is my nemesis, but since it was being offered I thought it might be a good chance to check it out.
+Also, the tests are usually conducted on a treadmill, which is my nemesis.
+But, since it was being offered, I thought it might be a good chance to check it out.

 Fancy New Watch

 So, insert fancy new watch.
 For a few races in my future, Tor Des Geants and Dragonsback, I require an altimeter and GPS, which I could get in many forms, but since all the cool kids had them I thought I would try out the Suunto Ambit Peak.
 I would use the fancy heart rate function to figure out if I happen to be doing a lot of junk miles and if this was going to make training “unfun” and I was going to have to start doing all my training runs by myself!